 Gesell is still active in athletics by playing basketball and coaching youth sports in his community.

 December 2018 - Deb Bodenstedt '78

-Debra Bodenstedt will receive the Alumni Achievement Award during the ceremony.
+Debra Bodenstedt received the Alumni Achievement Award during the Winter 2018 graduation ceremony.
 Bodenstedt was born and raised in Wayne County.
 Her education began in the same one-room rural school her father had attended.
 She graduated from Wayne High School and earned her Bachelor of Arts in education from Wayne State in 1978.
 While at Wayne State, she participated in varsity volleyball and softball, German Club, Panhellenic Council, Student Council, Chi Omega sorority, and myriad intramural sports.
 She taught high school for three years before joining the United States Navy, earning her commission as an Ensign at Officer Candidate School in March 1983.